We’ve pulled together some essential information you might want to know before you consider taking out a debt consolidation loan.

 Be aware that even though a debt consolidation loan puts all your debt in one place, it is not always the cheaper option.
 It will only save you money if you’re able to get a loan that beats the cost of what you’re currently paying.

-We’ve put some of the things below that you should think about when working out the cost of a debt consolidation loan:
+We’ve put together a list of things you should think about when working out the cost of a debt consolidation loan:

 Don’t make the mistake of thinking that a debt consolidation loan will cost you less in interest just because you’re being charged a single rate.
 Try working out about how much you are currently set to pay for your debt and compare this to how much it will cost you if you get a debt consolidation loan.